uzbit/wootrex-bio-api-docs/README.md

         'seq2': [150, 2005]
         }`
 Sequence 'seq1' will have oligos that start/end at positions 50, 900, 1040; and 'seq2' will have oligos that start/end at 150, 2005.
 This is available only for design_type = "minimize_complexity" or "gapped_design".
+    - The following parameters are used for the TM calculation only for Design Types "minimize_complexity" and "gapped_design".
+The NA + K are used in the ΔG calculations, where all of the following are used in TM overlap optimizations.
+These should correspond to your experimental conditions as best possible.
+Refer to the [BioPython documentation](https://biopython.org/docs/1.75/api/Bio.SeqUtils.MeltingTemp.html#Bio.SeqUtils.MeltingTemp.Tm_GC) for more information.
+All units are concentrations.
+      - **dnac1**: Float, default 25.0 nM
+      - **dnac2**: Float, default 25.0 nM
+      - **Na**: Float, default 50.0 mM
+      - **K**: Float, default 0.0 mM
+      - **Tris**: Float, default 0.0 mM
+      - **Mg**: Float, default 0.0 mM
+      - **dNTPs**: Float, default 0.0 mM
+      - **saltcorr**: Float, default 5.0 mM

 ### Output
 An object that contains the oligo and primer designs, plate maps, and visualization  in JSON.
 See below for an example of the JSON output.